Oisota/theo-lang/doc/src/custom-types/structs.md

 let rect = Rect { x1 = 4, y1 = 0, x2 = 10, y2 = 20 }
 let area = rect.area()
 ```
+Should `self` be a keyword or just convention?

 Should we allow adding `impl`s wherever?
 Rust only allows a bare `impl` in the same crate.